buddhasystem/phenix/muons/README.md

 # Caveat Emptor
 Please note that the material here may contain modifications needed for basic testing, where appropriate the scripts will contain the signage "-mxp-" to mark the code locations where (obvious) changes were made.

+# Local dependencies
+This is work in progress, so subject to change.
+The script and macro make an assumption that the following files are local, so they have been added to the repo: realdataBG-run15pp_file.list svxPISA.par fvtx_geometry.root